SGC Card Grading Review – Is It Better Than PSA?

 Unfortunately, SGC's pop report is not on the same level as PSA.

-I've discovered many instances in SGC's database where the same exact card is recorded in different rows in their database.
-The reason?
+I’ve discovered many instances in SGC’s database where the same card is recorded in different rows.
+Why?

-SGC often recorded the same card, yet with different names on the label, thus there was a lack of consistency.
+SGC often recorded the same card, yet with different names on the label, resulting in a lack of consistency.

 This has improved, but their past data records are a bit scattered.

-Here's an example.
+Here’s an example.
 I typed in 1909 T206.
-The returned data shows that SGC in the past has recorded T206 cards as both '1909' and '1909-11', thus this leads to identical cards with completely different records in SGC's population report.
+The returned data shows that SGC has recorded T206 cards as both ‘1909’ and ‘1909-11’ in the past, leading to identical cards with completely different records in SGC’s population report.

 How Do I Submit My Cards To SGC?

 SGC offers an online grading submission portal.
-SGC has improved its online submission system, and the interface is clean and easy to use.
+SGC has improved its online submission system, making the interface clean and easy to use.

-SGC's online grading system is on par with PSA in my opinion.
+In my opinion, SGC’s online grading system is on par with PSA.
 The search function is intuitive and works well.

-Both SGC and PSA are far and beyond what Beckett offers, which could definitely use an upgrade.
+SGC and PSA are far beyond what Beckett offers, so an upgrade could definitely be needed.

 SGC's online submission system starts with you searching for your card.